monsterkodi/ko/README.md

     - loads large files
     - keyboard centric (nothing you can only do with the mouse)
 - **commandline**
-    - a single, non-intrusive input line to controll ko
+    - a single, non-intrusive input line to
+        - open files quickly
+        - find in text and search in files
+        - input terminal and macro commands
 - **terminal**
     - alias
     - history
     - echos commands as ascii headers
     - output of commands editable/searchable
-- **minimap**
-    - shows cursors and selections
-    - also for terminal/search-result!
-    - can be used to select large portions of text
-    - sets cursor by default when dragging/clicking
 - **file search**
     - search for strings/regexp in project files
     - automatic determination of project files